Tooth-Colored Fillings in Ottawa

 Affordable, Beautiful Restorations

-Multiple fillings completed in one sedation visit often provide better value than separate appointments.
-Sedation fees vary by type selected.
+Completed in a single sedation visit for better value than separate appointments.

 Real Experiences from Ottawa Patients